Teen activists score mental health days for Oregon students

 Hardcastle, who plans to attend the University of Oregon in the fall, said she and fellow youth leaders drafted the measure to respond to a mental health crisis in schools and to "encourage kids to admit when they're struggling."

-Debbie Plotnik, executive director of the nonprofit advocacy group Mental Health America, said implementing the idea in schools was important step in challenging the way society approaches mental health issues.
+Debbie Plotnik, vice president of the nonprofit advocacy group Mental Health America, said implementing the idea in schools was important step in challenging the way society approaches mental health issues.

-"The first step to confront this crisis is to reduce the stigma around it," Plotnik said.
-"We need to say it's just as OK to take care for mental health reasons as it is to care for a broken bone or a physical illness."
+"We need to say it's just as OK to take care for mental health reasons as it is to care for a broken bone or a physical illness," she said.

 Suicide is Oregon's second leading cause of death among those ages 10 to 34, according to data from the state Health Authority.
 Nearly 17% of eighth-graders reported seriously contemplating taking their lives within the past 12 months.